Lax1e/Lax1e/README.md

 ## Overall info in the strawpage, heavy marshall kin & comf he's been my sweetest favorite forever now.
 Doubles?
 Um...
 Idk if you exist TBH,,, The fandom is kind of small like rlly small, but if there are iwec.
-Also I'm aaaaaa Red yume, from like, rainbow friends, what's your thing with dying fandoms Laxie..?
-I don't know, shutup T_T.
-So, idk if I'm sharing, prolly selective cuz I'm too scared to say "dni.", but iwec, it miiiight make me uncomfortable!
-That's all ig, but also if we become friends you might see me talk to myself like i did right here in this readme, it's.. i js do that ok? 🥺
+Also I'm aaaaaa Red yume, from like, rainbow friends, i have a lazy strawpage on that it's still a wip tho.

+### PAW PATROL & RAINBOW FRIENDS FNDMD INT OMG??
+PLS I BEG ON MY KNEES.... especially Red/hj

 <img width="341" height="55" alt="image" src="https://github.com/user-attachments/assets/b3e8db31-e165-4899-ae91-a02228d24f62" />
 <img width="423" height="59" alt="image" src="https://github.com/user-attachments/assets/e8487118-3950-46e1-82c3-825065ba6b0f" />

 TYSM @pt-walk-of-fame and @pt-hall-of-media!!!!
+And more tbh.....!

 <!--